cescoffier/quarkus-llm-workshop/docs/content/workshop/01-slot1.md

 ```

 ???+ info
-    The API key is used to access the Azure OpenAI service, it is provided in the companion document.
+    The API key is used to access the Azure OpenAI service.
+Make sure you got it following the instructions in [the appendix](../appendixes/accessing-azureai.md).

 This starts the application in development mode.
 Open a browser and navigate to [http://localhost:8080](http://localhost:8080) to see the application's frontend.
 The frontend is a simple form allowing you to submit a review.
 Upon submission, the application classifies it as positive or negative and displays the result.